thda/tds/README.md

 Less frequently used ones:

 * ssl - Whether or not to use SSL.
-THe default is not to use ssl.
+The default is not to use ssl.
 Set to "on" if the server is setup to use ssl.
 * encryptPassword - Can be "yes" to require password encryption, "no" to disable it, and "try" to try encrytping password an falling back